 Protein when Reverse Dieting

 The most important macro to consider is protein.
-Sufficient protein is important for muscle growth which is the bread and butter of a reverse diet.
+Sufficient protein is essential for muscle growth, which is the bread and butter of a reverse diet.

-Most athletes require additional protein to compensate for the increased breakdown of protein during and immediately after exercise and to help promote the repair and growth of muscles.
-An athlete may need somewhere between 0.7-1.3 grams of protein per pound of body weight, depending on their sport [2].
+Most athletes require additional protein to compensate for the increased breakdown of protein during and immediately after exercise and to help promote muscle repair and growth.
+Depending on their sport, an athlete may need between 0.7 and 1.3 grams of protein per pound of body weight [2].

 Carbohydrates and Fats when Reverse Dieting